RobertL31/fuddly/docs/source/data_makers.rst

         |      |       way.
 Otherwise, if it is set to 'None', it will be guided by
         |      |       the data model determinism.
 Note: this option is complementary
         |      |       to 'determinism' as it acts on the typed node substitutions
-        |      |       that occur through this disruptor
+        |      |       that occur through this operator
         |      | default: True [type: bool]
         |_ leaf_determinism
         |      | desc: If set to 'True', all the typed nodes of the model will be set